Skip to content

 1 / 1

-The company provides a list of countries it operates in and the nature of these operations.
+The company outlines the countries where it operates and details the nature of its activities in each of these locations.

 This indicator is disabled as the company is only a processor or trader.